Effective Spectral Unmixing via Robust Representation and Learning-based Sparsity: Introduction

-To alleviate the above two problems, we propose a novel method, named effective spectral unmixing via robust representation and learning-based sparsity (RRLbS) for the HU task.
+To alleviate the above issues, we propose a novel method, named effective spectral unmixing via robust representation and learning-based sparsity (RRLbS) for the HU task.
 Specifically, the $\ell_{2,1}$-norm is employed to measure the representation loss, preventing large errors from dominating our objective.
 In this way, the robustness against outlier channels is greatly enhanced.
 Besides, a learning-based sparsity method is exploited to individually impose the sparsity constraint according to the mixed level of each pixel.
-The main contributions of this work are summarized as follows. \begin{itemize} \item It is the side influences of badly degraded channels that are generally ignored by existing methods.
-To our knowledge, in the HU field, this is the first work to propose the $\ell_{2,1}$-norm based robust model to relieve the side effects of outlier channels. \item Besides, we propose a novel learning-based sparsity method to simultaneously learn the HU results and a guidance map.
-Through this guidance map, the mixed level of every pixel is described and respected by imposing an individual sparsity constraint according to the mixed level of each pixel.
-Such implementation helps to achieve highly encouraging HU results and guidance maps. \item We propose an efficient algorithm to solve the joint $\ell_{2,1}$-norm and $\ell_{p}$-norm based objective, which is highly non-convex, non-smooth and challenging to solve.
+The main contributions of this work are summarized as follows. \begin{itemize} \item It is the side influences of badly degraded channels that are generally ignored in the state-of-the-art methods.
+To the best of our knowledge, this is the first attempt in the HU field to propose the $\ell_{2,1}$-norm based robust model to relieve the side effects of outlier channels. \item Besides, we propose a novel learning-based sparsity method to simultaneously learn the HU results and a guided map.
+The method to esimate the guided map is novel and effective.
+Through this guided map, the mixed level of every pixel is described and respected by imposing an adaptive sparsity constraint according to the mixed level of each pixel.
+Such implementation helps to achieve highly promising HU results and guided maps. \item We propose an efficient algorithm to solve the joint $\ell_{2,1}$-norm and $\ell_{p}$-norm based objective, which is highly non-convex, non-smooth and challenging to solve.
 Both theoretical and empirical analyses are conducted to verify its convergence property.
-Besides, the computational complexity analysis is theoretically analyzed as well. \end{itemize} The rest of this paper is organized as below: in Section~\ref{sec:PreviousWork}, the related HU work is systematically reviewed.
+Besides, the computational complexity analysis is systematically analyzed as well. \end{itemize} The rest of this paper is organized as below: in Section~\ref{sec:PreviousWork}, the related HU work is systematically reviewed.
 Section~\ref{sec:modeling_for_RRLbS} presents the new model (RRLbS) and its physical motivations.
 The algorithm as well its theoretical convergence proof and computational complexity analysis are given in Section~\ref{sec:algorithm_for_RRLbS}.
 Then, extensive evaluations are provided in Section~\ref{sec:Evaluation}.
 Finally, the conclusion of this work is drawn in Section~\ref{sec:Conclusions}.